Rich Piana Cause Of Death: Bodybuilder Suffered Heart Attack

 Reports that police found multiple bottles of steroids and a mysterious white powder in Piana’s house have not been confirmed.

+“Rich’s legacy will continue to inspire the bodybuilding community for years to come as someone who sacrificed whatever it took to achieve his goals and inspired others to do the same.
+Even in his passing, the 5% Lifestyle will live on and the seed he has planted in so many of us will continue to grow: to be that 5% that strives for and achieves every single goal that’s set.”

 Piana is the second bodybuilder to die recently.
-Earlier this week Dallas McCarver died at the age of 26 after reportedly choking on food.
+Earlier this week, IFBB pro Dallas McCarver died at the age of 26 after reportedly choking on food.

 [Featured Image By Richard Stonehouse/Getty Images]